English Wikipedia: Threats against high schools

+Media blackout for David Rohde's kidnapping

+In 2009, the English Wikipedia participated in the media blackout of the kidnapping of David Rohde, with Jimmy Wales saying at the time no sources deemed reliable appeared.

 WikiProjects and assessment

-A "WikiProject" is a group of contributors who want to work together as a team to improve Wikipedia.
+A WikiProject is a group of contributors who collaborate to improve Wikipedia.
 These groups may focus on a specific topic area (for example, women's history), a specific location or a specific kind of task (for example, checking newly created pages).
 As of August 2022, the English Wikipedia had over 2,000 WikiProjects, for which activity varied.

 In 2007, in preparation for producing a print version, the English Wikipedia introduced an assessment scale of the quality of articles.
 Articles are rated by WikiProjects.
 The range of quality classes begins with "Stub" (very short pages), followed by "Start", "C" and "B" (in increasing order of quality).
-Community peer review is needed for the article to enter one of the quality classes: either "good article", "A" or the highest, "featured article".
+Community peer review is needed for the article to enter one of the quality classes: either "good article", "A", or the highest, "featured article".
 Of the about 6.5 million articles and lists assessed as of April 2022, more than 6,000 (0.09%) are featured articles, and fewer than 4,000 (0.06%) are featured lists.
 One featured article per day, as selected by editors, appears on the main page of Wikipedia.

 Researcher Giacomo Poderi found that articles tend to reach featured status via the intensive work of a few editors.
 A 2010 study found unevenness in quality among featured articles and concluded that the community process is ineffective in assessing the quality of articles.